turingschool/lesson_plans/ruby_03-professional_rails_applications/rails_engine.md

 ## Check-in and Milestones

-You will meet with an instructor in the middle of the project project.
+You will meet with an instructor in the middle of the project.
 The goal of that check-in, and roughly what should be completed before the check-in is listed below.

 - 20-30 minutes